kubernetes/kubernetes/docs/devel/releasing.md

 #### Selecting Release Components

 When cutting a major/minor release, your first job is to find the branch point.
-We cut `vX.Y.0` releases directly from `master`, which is also the the branch that we have most continuous validation on.
+We cut `vX.Y.0` releases directly from `master`, which is also the branch that we have most continuous validation on.
 Go first to [the main GCE Jenkins end-to-end job](http://go/k8s-test/job/kubernetes-e2e-gce) and next to [the Critical Builds page](http://go/k8s-test/view/Critical%20Builds) and hopefully find a